Sriramkumar-S/revise-react/README.md

         which gets triggered after the value is updated.
     - React groups all setState calls and considers them as one and don't remember the previous values.
         Hence to update the state multiple times, pass it as function rather than a object in the first parameter.
 When passed as function, first param is the previous state and second param is props.

+## Destructuring
+    - Destructuring is a process of extracting the values from an array or an object and assign it to distinct variable.

+        const { prop1, prop2 } = this.props;
+        const { state1, state2 } = this.state;